FAQs

 Who takes care of the Cemetery?

-Two voluntary Caretakers do their best to maintain the cemetery with the help of a few Adopt-A Grave volunteers.
-If you are unhappy with the conditions of the cemetery please see the FAQ: How can I help?
+The cemetery is maintained by the members of The Green Hill Cemetery Grounds Committee and the help of a few Adopt-A Grave volunteers.
+If you are unhappy with the conditions of the cemetery during the summer please see the FAQ: How can I help?

 My plot says perpetual care, what does this mean?